Digital multimeters are one of the most important components of an electrician’s tool kit.

 Imagine lighting strikes the transmission lines outside of a factory.

-The transient voltage will travel through the utility connection into the facilities three-phase power distribution, down to the single-phase circuits, and eventually to the electronics in the offices.
+The transient voltage will travel through the utility connection into the facility's three-phase power distribution, down to the single-phase circuits, and eventually to the electronics in the offices.

 As the spike works its way through the system it is being continually reduced until it becomes negligible.